ishankjena/Soroban-Dao-App/README.md

 - **Smart Contracts**: DAOs use smart contracts to automate processes, enforce rules, and manage funds.
 These contracts execute autonomously based on predefined conditions.
 - **Token-Based Governance**: DAO members hold tokens representing their stake in the organization.
 These tokens grant voting rights, allowing members to influence decisions.
 - **Transparency**: DAOs provide transparency by recording all transactions and decisions on the blockchain.
 Anyone can verify the organization's activities.
-- **Use Cases**: DAOs can be applied to various domains, including finance (DeFi), art, social events, music, gaming, and more¹.
+- **Use Cases**: DAOs can be applied to various domains, including finance (DeFi), art, social events, music, gaming, and more.

 In summary, a DAO app facilitates participation, decision-making, and governance within a decentralized community, revolutionizing traditional organizational structures.